Kodak UltraMax 400 Film Review

 Grain structure, resolution, and sharpness.

-Kodak has long moved on from rating the granularity of their films with RMS values.
+Kodak has long moved on from rating the granularity of its films with RMS values.
 Instead, they recruit groups of people to pass judgements based on various samples and quantify those surveys for various magnification factors.
 This new system is called Print Grain Index or PGI.
 UltraMax’ PGI is 46 when a 35mm negative is printed on 4x6” paper.

 Kodak UltraMax Print Grain Index.